opensearch-project/data-prepper/data-prepper-plugins/key-value-processor/README.md

 * `overwrite_if_destination_exists` - Specify whether to overwrite existing fields if there are key conflicts when writing parsed fields to the event.
   * Default: `true`

-* `tag_on_failure` - When a kv operation causes a runtime exception to be thrown within the processor, the operation is safely aborted without crashing the processor, and the event is tagged with the provided value.
+* `tags_on_failure` - When a kv operation causes a runtime exception to be thrown within the processor, the operation is safely aborted without crashing the processor, and the event is tagged with the provided tags.
-  * Default: `["keyvalueprocessor_failure"]`
-  * Example: in the case of a runtime exception, the output will be `{"message": "some input message", "tags": ["keyvalueprocessor_failure"]}`
+  * Example: if `tags_on_failure` is set to `["keyvalueprocessor_failure"]`, in the case of a runtime exception, `{"tags": ["keyvalueprocessor_failure"]}` will be added to the event's metadata.

 ## Developer Guide
 This plugin is compatible with Java 14.
 See